 The information on this page is intended for new students.
 If you are a current student, see Immigration: Updating study permits and visas.

 As a new international student, you need a study permit and visa/eTA to enter Canada.
-When you get your official letter of acceptance, apply immediately, as processing can take up to 13 weeks.
+Visit the Immigration, Refugees and Citizenship Canada website for current processing time estimates.

 Getting your study permit and visa